DavidT3/XGA/docs/source/install.rst

 ==============

 This is a slightly more complex installation than many Python modules, but shouldn't be too difficult.
-If you're having issues feel free to contact me.
+If you're having issues feel free to get in contact (see :doc:`Getting Help` section).

 Data Required For Using This Module
 -----------------------------------

-**This is very important** - Currently, to make use of this module, you **must** have access to cleaned XMM-Newton event lists, as XGA is not yet capable of producing them itself.
+**This is very important** - Currently, to make use of this module, you **must** have access to **either** cleaned XMM-Newton or eROSITA event lists.
+For aquiring and cleaning X-ray data, the Python module `DAXA https://github.com/DavidT3/DAXA`_. is recommended.

 Region Files
 ------------